Posts | China and the GCC States – A Turbo-Charged Trade Relationship

-It was inevitable, therefore, that the geo-economic relationship between China and Persian Gulf oil suppliers would grow exponentially.
+It was inevitable, therefore, that the geo-economic relationship between China and Middle East oil suppliers would grow exponentially.
 Today, China’s relations with the Gulf Cooperation Council (GCC) states represents one of the fastest growing trade relationships in the world – and the trajectory is still moving upward.
 GCC-China trade stands at about 125 billion Euros, and China is the single largest source of imports and the second largest export destination after Japan (a voracious buyer of GCC crude).

 An examination of GCC trade statistics more broadly underscores the growing ties with Asian states – 8 of the top 10 export destination are in Asia.
 The GCC-China relationship is among the fastest growing.
 As the Economist Intelligence Unit noted in a special report commissioned by Falcon, a consultancy in Dubai, “GCC trade with China grew more rapidly during 2010-13 than with any other significant trade partner, at a rate of 30% for exports and 17% for imports.”